ihoon9203/LiveFootball/README.md

     1. User must be connected to internet to get fixture/team/player data
     2. Player or Team on watchlist data may not be updated if user is not connected to the internet.

+## Limitations
+    1. As the application is showing the whole European and non-European leagues, it is impossible to show all leagues in unified season metrics.
+Hence, the choice of season is disabled and can only view the current season data.